 Greening the UN System: Sustainable United Nations

-Coordinating the “going green” work across the UN System is the responsibility of the Sustainable United Nations (SUN) facility, based in Geneva, that is sharing its experiences with member states.
+Coordinating the “going green” work across the UN System is the responsibility of the Sustainable United Nations (SUN) facility, based in Geneva.

 2050Today Initiative on Climate Action

-The Permanent Mission of Switzerland launched the 2050Today initiative aiming at reducing CO2 emissions at the local level in Geneva.
+The Permanent Mission of Switzerland launched the 2050Today climate action initiative aiming at reducing CO2 emissions at the local level in Geneva, developed in cooperation with local authorities (Canton and City of Geneva, University of Geneva).
 As part of 2050Today, member institutions are to implement concrete measures to reduce greenhouse-gas emissions and measure their results.
 To multiply the impact of the common efforts, the 2050Today community provides a platform for sharing experiences, solutions and practices.
-Contact 2050Today.

 2050Today has three main goals :